nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- Control over network
 	- Active directory integration
 - Public AMIs
-	- Can use already tested and optimized AMI for other people rent from other
+	- Can use already tested and optimized AMI for other people or rent from other
-	- Storage (live in S3)
+	- **Storage (live in S3)**
 	- Pricing - lives on S3 so charged for space in takes on S3
-	- To copy an AMI that was shared with you from another account, the owner of the source AMI must grant you read permission for the storage that backs the AMI, either the associated EBS snapshot (EBS backend EMI) or associated S3 bucket (instance store backed AMI)
+	- To copy an AMI that was shared with you from another account, the owner of the source AMI must grant you read permission for the storage that backs the AMI, either the associated **EBS snapshot (EBS backed EMI)** or associated **S3 bucket (instance store backed AMI)**
-	- You cant copy encrypted AMI that shared with you instead can copy underlaying snapshot and en ket shared with you and can register it as new AMIs
+	- You can not copy encrypted AMI that shared with you, instead you can copy underlaying snapshot that shared with you and can register it as new AMIs
 	- Can't copy AMI with an associated billing product code.
-To copy launch an EC2 instance from your account using shared AMI then create an AMI from instance
+To copy, launch an EC2 instance from your account using shared AMI then create an AMI from instance
    	- Free tier Amazon linux 2, t2.micro
    	- Subnet: In what AZ you want instance
-   	- Key-Pair (Pem) file ()
+   	- Key-Pair (Pem) file
    	- Connect ec2 using SSH (Mac/Linux), Putty(Window), EC2 Connect
    	- Golden AMI
 	   	-  Install your application, os dependencies etc. beforehand and launch your EC2 instance from it